mozilla/mig/doc/configuration.rst

 protocol.
 While MIG does not rely on the security of RabbitMQ to pass orders to agents, an attacker that gains control to the message broker would be able to listen to all message, or shut down MIG entirely.
-To prevent this, RabbitMQ must provide a reasonable level of protection, at two levels:
+To prevent this, RabbitMQ must provide a reasonable amount of protection, at two levels:

-* All communications on the public internet are authentication using client and server certificates.
-Since all agents share a single client certificate, this provides minimal security, and should only be used to make it harder for attacker to establish an AMQP connection to rabbitmq.
+* All communications on the public internet are authenticated using client and server certificates.
+Since all agents share a single client certificate, this provides minimal security, and should only be used to make it harder for attackers to establish an AMQP connection with rabbitmq.

 * A given agent can listen and write to its own queue, and no other.
 We accomplish this by adding a random number to the queue ID, which is generated